King hails ‘fantastic’ climate technologies as he opens Dubai science campus

 They also include fishing nets that can release fish if they are the wrong species, and new kinds of solar panels.

-Charles also met Scottish First Minister Humza Yousaf, with the pair shaking hands and sharing a brief conversation before the King spoke to dozens of students and staff outside the building.
+Charles also met Scottish First Minister Humza Yousaf, with Thursday being St Andrew’s Day.
+The pair shook hands and shared a brief conversation before the King spoke to dozens of students and staff outside the building.

 Before leaving, he formally opened the campus and unveiled a plaque.